Looking for a fountain pen friendly planner?

 To all Chronodex fans, thanks for your patience, here’s the latest release for Jul – Dec 2020!
 Happy Chronodexing.
 Don’t forget to go to the Facebook group and share your experience.
 Download: https://bit.ly/2BlFLJV #chronodex #chronodexsystem #timemanagement #gtd #schedule #scheduling #diary #journaling #notebook #gettingthingsdone #calendar

-Did we miss anything?
+Did we miss any other fountain pen friendly planner?
 Let us know by sending us an email at email@example.com